 - Doesn’t ship free on Amazon, so the actual price is closer to $1.76 when you factor that in!

-- Tends to stick to the side of the box (don’t use it in automatic litter boxes)
+- Tends to stick to the side of the box (don’t use it in automatic cat litter box)

-If your cat has asthma or either of you have issues with fragrances, this is a great option.
+If your cat has asthma or either of you has issues with fragrances, this is a great option.

 Yes, it’s pricey, especially without free shipping, but it’s one of the best for families who can’t handle odors of any kind and want something low-tracking.